Flea42/rsschool-cv/cv.md

 **Responsibilities:**

-* – Presale activity: creating WBS for potential projects, decomposing tasks, and preparing estimations with presale team;
+* Presale activity: creating WBS for potential projects, decomposing tasks, and preparing estimations with presale team;

-* – Participation in Terrasoft implementation projects as a consultant;
+* Participation in Terrasoft implementation projects as a consultant;

-* – Prepare specifications describing a technical implementation of requirements;
+* Prepare specifications describing a technical implementation of requirements;

-* – Participate in the preparation of functional testing schemes to identify deviations from the formulated business requirements and functional requirements;
+* Participate in the preparation of functional testing schemes to identify deviations from the formulated business requirements and functional requirements;

-* – Writing test-cases and testing the prototype of the existing system;
+* Writing test-cases and testing the prototype of the existing system;

-* – Participate in training of current and new system-users.
+* Participate in training of current and new system-users.

-September 2019 – September 2020
+### September 2019 – September 2020

 **Project Manager/Design engineer**

 AS Profile

-Responsibilities:
+**Responsibilities:**

-* – Project management according to the Waterfall model;
+* Project management according to the Waterfall model;

-* – Planning of working process;
+* Planning of working process;

-* – Task management;
+* Task management;

-* – Time control, resource control;
+* Time control, resource control;

-* – Resolution of conflicts between design, production and commercial departments;
+* Resolution of conflicts between design, production and commercial departments;

-* – Communication with customers;
+* Communication with customers;

-* – Gathering and formalization/regulation of requirements;
+* Gathering and formalization/regulation of requirements;

-* – Converting requirements into specification;
+* Converting requirements into specification;

-* – Preparation of technical documentation.
+* Preparation of technical documentation.

-2016 — 2019
+### 2016 — 2019

 **Design engineer**

 **Responsibilities:**

-* – Development of technical documentation: technical assignments, specifications, operating manuals, technical conditions
+* Development of technical documentation: technical assignments, specifications, operating manuals, technical conditions

-* – Development of draft, technical and working designs of products
+* Development of draft, technical and working designs of products

-* – 3D modeling (SolidWorks).
+* 3D modeling (SolidWorks).